 When the feature is enabled for your organization, audit logs are automatically collected as activity occurs.
 You do not need to manually enable log collection.

 In order to view and export audit logs, you must have the View User Activity Log access control permission granted (found under the Data Governance category).
-To learn how to manage individual permissions for Platform features, please refer to the access control documentation.
+To learn how to manage individual permissions for Experience Platform features, please refer to the access control documentation.

-You can view audit logs for different Experience Platform features within the Audits workspace in the Platform UI.
+You can view audit logs for different Experience Platform features within the Audits workspace in the Experience Platform UI.
 The workspace shows a list of recorded logs, by default sorted from most recent to least recent.

 Select an event from the list to view its details in the right rail.

 Select the funnel icon () to display a list of filter controls to help narrow results.
-Only the last 1000 records are displayed irrespective of the various filters selected.

 The following filters are available for audit events in the UI: